thinkjs/en.thinkjs.org/3.0/session.md

 ## Session

-WEB requests are often maintained through the session, Thinkjs through the [think-session](https://github.com/thinkjs/think-session) and Adapter to support the session function.
+WEB requests are often maintained through the session, ThinkJS through the [think-session](https://github.com/thinkjs/think-session) and Adapter to support the session function.

 ### Configure extensions and Adapter